2022 NFL Hall of Fame Game: How to Watch, Teams, More

-2022 NFL Hall of Fame Game: How to watch, teams, more originally appeared on NBC Sports Chicago
+2022 NFL Hall of Fame Game: How to watch, teams, more originally appeared on NBC Sports Washington

 The first game on the NFL calendar is almost here.